 I am moving to Beirut to work at an international school.
-When I tell people this I get the equal and opposite reactions of, “Oh, wow!
+When I tell people this I get the equally emphatic, yet opposite reactions of, “Oh, wow!
 That sounds so exciting!” and, “Really?
 Are you going there by choice?
 Why would you want to move to the Middle East?”

 So, yes, Beirut was definitely my first choice, but for a while it seemed I wouldn’t make it to Lebanon at all.
 It just seemed too risky and unsafe from everything I had read about it, not to mention the daunting travel advisories issued by the State Department.
 Then of course there was the July War in 2006 which didn’t make it seem any more likely that I’d be able to go.
 So instead I told people that my goal was to teach at an international school in Egypt.
 There at least I’d be able to satisfy my desire to be in the Middle East and learn Arabic while living in a relatively less volatile country.